FJY08/fjy08.github.io/content/authors/admin/_index.md

 In the past few years I’ve been working on quantum error correction, mostly with holographic codes inspired by AdS/CFT, and also did some research on quantum dot qubits.

 For the future, I just want to keep following my curiosity. —questions such as: “If intelligence is viewed as a special kind of system, can its mathematical structure be solved through more generalized variational principles?” or “Does life require the preservation of quantum coherence?
-If so, might there exist natural processes of quantum error correction in nature?”
+If so, might there exist natural processes of quantum error correction in nature?”, etc.

-One day, I hope to come closer to the answers to these "big" questions.
+One day, I hope to come closer to the answers to these questions.